Legal Advice Centre

 - family law;

 If there is a particular area you are interested in developing further, you can volunteer for relevant clinics to further develop your knowledge.

 We also run drop-in clinics at the Manchester Civil Justice Centre in family, housing and immigration law, where you can attend with a solicitor and observe on the spot legal advice.

 About the Centre

-Our Legal Advice Centre is managed by Clinical Lead, Mr Neil Allen (Barrister), with the support of local lawyers and academic staff.
-It provides free, strictly confidential legal advice to members of the public (including University staff and students).
+Our Legal Advice Centre provides free, strictly confidential legal advice to members of the public (including University staff and students).

-Our work has also been awarded the Advice Quality Stand’s Quality Mark for General Help.
+Our work has been awarded the Advice Quality Standard quality mark for an advice service.